money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ## API and contract

 API are set of tool to query the contracts from outside the blockchain, also you can use it from another contract.
+You can access to source examples in folder 'scripts/api'.

 ### Requirements